-Pets are family – make a plan, arrange care for them for when their owner dies
+Pets are family – make a plan for their care

 What can you do through a will for your pets?

 - Make a gift of your pet to a trusted family member or friend in your will, once you have checked that they would be happy to take the pet on.
 Provide an alternative in case they are unable to do it when the time comes, or if they pre-decease you.

 - In addition give a sum of money (legacy) in your will to the proposed recipient to cover the pet’s reasonable costs based on your experience.
 You can express your wishes to them on how you want your pet looked after, and what you would like if they become unable to continue caring.

 - Alternatively you could gift your pet to a registered pet charity, rescue charity or pet shelter to be re-homed or adopted by another pet-lover.
 Investigate the providers in your area then name your preference in your will, making sure you use the correct name.
 Provide an alternative as a back-up plan.
 Some have continuing pet care programs where by they take you pet in return for a bequest under the will.

 - To assist others who don’t know your pet prepare a summary of information or pet profile on your pet.
 Include your wishes for who or what is the preferred situation for your pet and leave this with your will.
 Download a blank pet profile form below to get started.

 Inform your attorney (appointed under a power of attorney), personal representatives or executors (appointed under your will), close family or trusted friend about your plans for your pet so they know in advance.
 It makes things a bit easier at an already difficult time.
 This way there will be some sort of plan in place for your executors and the pet won’t be left stranded.
 If you have more than one pet, consider whether you want them kept together, or if this makes it difficult for others to care for them, whether it might be preferable they be separated.